sy2002/QNICE-FPGA/doc/int-device.md

     to "the right" of us.
-    Depending on your requirements and the behavior you would like to implement, this whole section means, that you might need a FIFO buffer or similar mechanisms to queue waiting interrupts.
+    Depending on your requirements and the behavior you would like to implement, this whole section means, that you might need a FIFO buffer to queue waiting interrupts or other mechanisms **to avoid blocking your device while it waits for its turn**.

 * All of this means also: The "closer" a device is to the "left" (i.e. near to the CPU), the higher is the priority of its interrupts.